Simplifying Zero Trust Security for AWS with Teleport

 /usr/local/bin/teleport

+We do not recommend using Homebrew to install Teleport.
 The Teleport package in Homebrew is not maintained by Teleport and we can't guarantee its reliability or security.

-Windows (tsh client only)
+Windows (tsh and tctl clients only)

 Most tsh features are supported for Windows 10 1607+.
 The tsh ssh command can be run under cmd.exe, PowerShell, and Windows Terminal.